How to split two-dimensional Jacobians: a geometric construction: Introduction

 Since $\Jac X$ is one-dimensional while $\Jac Y$ has dimension two, the connected component of $\ker\pi_\ast$ is a one-dimensional abelian variety, known in the literature as the generalized Prym variety of $\pi$.
 Every one-dimensional abelian variety is the Jacobian of a genus-one curve $W$.
 The Prym variety $\Jac W$ is uniquely determined up to isogeny by the property of fitting in a decomposition

-Our objective is to describe an algorithm that, given $\pi\colon Y \to X$, outputs a representative $W$ for the isogeny class of $\Jac W$; we call $W$ a \emph{complementary curve} for the cover $\pi$.
-Our construction outputs an explicit algebraic equation cutting out $W$ as an algebraic plane curve in $\PP^2$.
-We assume without loss of generality that the cover $\pi$ is \emph{irreducible}, i.e.~it does not admit any intermediate sub-cover.
+We describe an algorithm that, given $\pi\colon Y \to X$, outputs a representative $W$ for the isogeny class of $\Jac W$; we call $W$ a \emph{complementary curve} for the cover $\pi$.
+We assume without loss of generality that the cover $\pi$ is \emph{irreducible}, i.e.~that it does not admit any intermediate sub-cover.
+We further assume that there is a Weierstrass point $y_\infty \in Y(\bar k)$ such that $x_\infty = \pi(y_\infty)$ is a $k$-rational point in $X$; this hypothesis can be dropped, as explained in \Cref{remark: dropping rationality}.
+We fix $x_\infty$ as the zero of an elliptic curve structure on $X$.